Matthew-brinkmann/monty/README.md

   * The result is stored in the second element from the top and the top element is removed.
   * The top element can not be 0(zero)

+:heavy_exclamation_mark: functions are case sensitive and capital letters will not work.

 :heavy_exclamation_mark: Lines that start with a `#` comments and the whole line is ignored.

 :heavy_exclamation_mark: Lines can be empty and can contain any number of spaces before or after an opcode and its argument (only the first opcode and/or argument is taken into account).